UMM-CSci-3601-S22/it-2-mental-pulp-sensation/README.md

-# CSCI 3601 Iteration Template <!-- omit in toc -->
+# THIS IS NOT A GOOD NAME AND YOU SHOULD FIX IT <!-- omit in toc -->

 [![Server Build Status](../../actions/workflows/server.yml/badge.svg)](../../actions/workflows/server.yml)